Characterization of $n$-Lie Derivations on Generalized Matrix Algebras: Introduction

 Taking into accounts the results regarding to multilinear derivations and Lie derivations on triangular algebras (or generalized matrix algebras) \cite{Benkovic2009, DuWang3, LiangWei, Jabeen2022, Jabeen2024, Wang2016, WangWangDu}, people naturally ask: what can we say about the multilinear Lie derivations on generalized matrix algebras ?
 This is our principal objective of the current work.
-To round off, we first characterize the structure of $3$-Lie derivations on generalized matrix algebras, proving that every $3$-Lie derivation is the sum of an extremal $3$-derivation and a $3$-linear centrally-valued mapping (see Proposition \ref{xxsec3.1} and Proposition \ref{xxsec3.16}).
-By mathematical induction approach, we eventually achieve the structure characterization of $n$-Lie derivations, showing that every $n$-Lie derivation is the sum of an extremal $n$-derivation and an $n$-linear centrally-valued mapping.
-It is noteworthy that under distinct conditions, we determine the structure of $n$-Lie derivations on generalized matrix algebras, as presented in Theorem \ref{xxsec4.1} and Theorem \ref{xxsec4.3}.
+The first step is to describe the structure of $3$-Lie derivations on generalized matrix algebras from two different point of views.
+Under distinct assumptions, it is shown that every $3$-Lie derivation is the sum of an extremal $3$-derivation and a $3$-linear central-valued mapping.
+Then by mathematical induction approach, we eventually achieve the structure characterization of $n$-Lie derivations, showing that every $n$-Lie derivation is the sum of an extremal $n$-derivation and an $n$-linear central-valued mapping.
+It is worthy to note that we determine the structure of $n$-Lie derivations on generalized matrix algebras under different perspectives.
+Roughly speaking, our main results are as follows.

 This paper is organized as follows.
-The first section \ref{xxsec1} is devoted to a brief introduction of research background and necessary concepts related to the topics.
+The first section \ref{xxsec1} is devoted to a brief introduction of research background and necessary concepts related to the current topics.
 Some basic facts and examples of generalized matrix algebras are provided in section \ref{xxsec2}.
-The third section \ref{xxsec3} should be the mainbody of this work and is occupied by the characterization of $3$-Lie derivations on generalized matrix algebras (see Proposition \ref{xxsec3.1} and Proposition \ref{xxsec3.16}).
+The third section \ref{xxsec3} should be the mainbody of this work and is occupied by the characterization of $3$-Lie derivations on generalized matrix algebras (see Proposition \ref{xxsec3.1} and Proposition \ref{xxsec3.17}).
 We would like to point out that we characterize the structure of $3$-Lie derivations from two different perspectives, laying the groundwork for the subsequent main theorems.
 The two main results with respect to $n$-Lie derivations, Theorem \ref{xxsec4.1} and Theorem \ref{xxsec4.3}, are stated and presented with solid details in section \ref{xxsec4}.
-Both of them shows that under mild assumptions, every $n$-Lie derivation on a generalized matrix algebra is the sum of an extremal $n$-derivation and a centrally-valued mapping.
+Both of them shows that under mild assumptions, every $n$-Lie derivation on a generalized matrix algebra is the sum of an extremal $n$-derivation and a central-valued mapping.
 We end up this work with direct applications of the above-mentioned main results.